-A communications project using digital and social media to achieve an organizations communications objectives including but not limited to websites, intranet sites, blogs, webcasts, on-line productions, discussion boards, Facebook and Twitter.
+A communications project using digital, multi-media or social media to help achieve an organization’s objectives including but not limited to the use of websites, intranet sites, blogs, webcasts, on-line productions, videos, podcasts, discussion boards, and social media channels.
 The summary should include a rationale for the use of digital and social media, targeted audiences and statistics or other means of quantifiable measurement that meet stated objectives.
 Screen downloads of the medium being entered as well as the URL must be submitted as part of the entry.

 Entry Information and Tips

 CPRS Hamilton members and non-members are eligible to enter the CPRS Hamilton Pinnacle Awards.
 Each submission must have been completed within a period of two years prior to the entry deadline.
 A project may have been started prior to the previous two years, however, the evaluation/completion of the project must have been within the last two years.